FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines 2023/Chapter 2.rst

        solely a function of the headwater depth Hw.
 Flap gate no submergence.

+   * - INOUTCONT = 1
+     - Adjusts the rating table with a submergence factor as the tailwater approaches

+       the headwater.
+As tailwater water surface approaches the upstream headwater

+       surface elevation.
+No upstream flow through the structure is permitted (flap gate).

+       The potential submergence is given by Q = Q * SUBFACTOR; where SUBFACTOR is computed by the

+       model based on HY-8 submergence criteria as defined by (initially the SUBFACTOR = 1.0)

+       IF DELTA > 0.975, SUBFACTOR = SUBFACTOR – 0.01

+       IF DELTA < 0.975, SUBFACTOR = SUBFACTOR + 0.015

+       IF DELTA > 1, SUBFACTOR = SUBFACTOR - 0.01* DELTA

+   * - INOUTCONT = 2
+     - Upstream flow through the structure is computed with the rating table adjustment when

+       the tailwater surface exceeds the headwater surface.
+The headwater depth Hw and tailwater

+       Tw can switch with submergence to allow flow to go upstream.
+For upstream discharge

+       through the bridge or culvert, the outflow node must have upstream flow into it from the

+       downstream channel element.

+   * - INOUTCONT = 1,2
+     - For bridges joining contiguous grid elements, the rating table is turned off for flow depths

+       less than one foot or when the SUBFACTOR is less than 0.02.
+This would occur for inflow and outflow

+       WSEL that are nearly equilibrated.

 headwater depth H\ :sub:`w` and tailwater T\ :sub:`w` can switch with submergence to allow flow to go upstream.
 The INOUTCONT parameter does not apply to the generalized culvert equations.